daisyliu618/LocalLLM-with-RAG/README.md

 # Local RAG Pipeline with Gemini & Ollama

 This project is a local Retrieval-Augmented Generation (RAG) pipeline that supports both cloud (Gemini) and local (Ollama) LLMs.
-It processes documents in various formats (PDF, DOCX, TXT, images, etc.), builds a vector database, and enables semantic search and LLM-powered Q&A via web interface.
+It processes documents in various formats (PDF, DOCX, TXT, images, CSV etc.), builds a vector database, and enables semantic search and LLM-powered Q&A via web interface.

 ---